 What happens if I consume too much magnesium?

-Taking high doses of magnesium of more than 400mg a day for short periods can lead to diarrhoea, according to the NHS.18 This means you should be careful about how much magnesium you consume from supplements.
+Taking high doses of magnesium of more than 400mg a day for short periods can lead to diarrhoea, according to the NHS.22 This means you should be careful about how much magnesium you consume from supplements.

 When should I take a magnesium supplement?

 If you eat a balanced diet with a wide range of foods every day, you should get all the magnesium you need.
+However, you can take magnesium as a supplement if you think you’re lacking or deficient.

 Should children take magnesium supplements?